HTTPArchive/almanac.httparchive.org/src/content/en/2022/sustainability.md

 {{ figure_markup(
   image="script-usage.png",
   caption="Script usage",
   description="A bar chart showing that on desktop 34% of javascript is inline and the other 66% is external.
-On mobile, 35% of Javascript is inline and 65% comes from external files.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQvn7rDUZ96mbcJGd-R-gGdofTptGuReAxtTp-jYGUPpXaDO11ef2LjXz_aj-bk7wIA3gvFbEX_El-e/pubchart?oid=1900077125&format=interactive", sheets_gid="2126160877", sql_file="script_count.sql "
+On mobile, 35% of JavaScript is inline and 65% comes from external files.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQvn7rDUZ96mbcJGd-R-gGdofTptGuReAxtTp-jYGUPpXaDO11ef2LjXz_aj-bk7wIA3gvFbEX_El-e/pubchart?oid=1900077125&format=interactive", sheets_gid="2126160877", sql_file="script_count.sql "